Retinol is a star anti-aging ingredient that has gotten even more popular in recent years.

 Hands down, this is the best vegan retinol serum out there.
 In this serum, natural bakuchiol multiplies the power of retinol to give you smoother, brighter and rejuvenated skin.

-This vegan retinol also has vitamin C that helps fade dark spots, dullness, and sun damage.
-The retinol is made with the highest grade ingredients, it is free of fragrance and parabens.
+This vegan retinol also has vitamin C that helps fight dark spots and dullness.
+The serum is free of fragrance and parabens.
+Read our full review here.

 Retinol strength: 0.3% (moderate), also available as 1%